gibaohung-dev/My-project-club/README.md

 # My project - Great coding project
 hello and welcome to my github page! this page is not finish yet, So here is some rule about my page:
-- Do not copy anything from my page
+- Do not copy my project from my page
 - You guys are allow to share it to your friend
+- If you want to ask me anything, just email me: thisismegiabao@gmail.com
+- Only for education purpose only!
 - Upcoming some new rule...
 # Here is some of project i have been done:
 1. https://replit.com/@HungGia9/San-pham-cuoi-khoa-LV2-Python-1?v=1